LLNL/SNLS/README.md

 BACKGROUND
 ======

-SNLS (small non-linear solver) is a C++ library for solving non-linear systems.
-The emphasis is on small systems on equations for which direct factorization of the Jacobian is appropriate.
+SNLS (small non-linear solver) is a C++ library for solving non-linear systems of equations.
+The emphasis is on small systems of equations for which direct factorization of the Jacobian is appropriate.
 The systems of equations may be numerically ill-conditioned.
-Implementation is amenable to GPU usage, with the idea that class instantiate would occur within device functions.
+Implementation is amenable to GPU usage, with the idea that class instantiation would occur within device functions.

 Examples of work that has made use of SNLS or substantially equivalent algorithms:
   * [Journal publication](http://dx.doi.org/10.1063/1.4971654) on use with a porosity mechanics type model